mysterious-coding/base_entranced/README.md

 1 = only teammates can hear your voice chats and see icon over your head

 ####`/iLikeToDoorSpam`
 0 = door spam prohibited for blobs, golan balls, rockets, conc primaries, thermals, and bowcaster alternates within a limited distance of enemies in your FOV.
 Wait until door opens to fire (skilled players already do this).
-Does not apply if a walker or someone using protect is nearby.
+Does not apply if a walker or someone using protect or mindtrick is nearby.
 Warning: turning on this setting will cause terrible players to complain.

 1 = door spam allowed, have fun immediately getting hit to 13hp because some shitty was raining blobs/golans/etc on the door before you entered (default JK3)

 ####`/iLikeToMineSpam`
 0 = mine spam prohibited within a limited distance of enemies in your FOV.
 No throwing mines at incoming enemies anymore (skilled players already refrain from this).
-Does not apply if a walker or someone using protect is nearby.
+Does not apply if a walker or someone using protect or mindtrick is nearby.
 Warning: turning on this setting will cause terrible players to complain.

 1 = mine spam allowed, have fun insta-dying because some shitty was holding down mouse2 with mines before you entered the door. bonus points for "was planting, bro" excuse (default JK3)